BlogCategoriesCompareAbout

 FeatureComfyUIAutomatic1111

-ReproducibilityPerfect workflow saving/sharingBasic parameter saving
+ReproducibilityPerfect JSON workflow savingBasic parameter saving only

-Advanced FeaturesNative inpainting, LoRA, SDXL supportExtension-dependent
+Advanced FeaturesNative inpainting, LoRA, SDXL, ControlNetExtension-dependent functionality

-1. Download the portable package from the official ComfyUI GitHub repository
+1. Download the portable package from the official ComfyUI GitHub repository (approximately 4GB)

-2. Extract the zip file to your desired location (requires ~10GB free space)
+2. Extract the zip file to your desired location (requires 10GB free space)

 3. Run the executable file to launch ComfyUI automatically